neutrinojs/neutrino/docs/packages/fork/README.md

 middleware should be split into another process.
 See the [customization docs](../../customization/) for details on setting up a `.neutrinorc.js` file in your project if you do not already have one._

+_Important: The configuration options provided to the fork middleware needs to be serializable across Node.js processes, which is includes Strings, Numbers, Arrays, Booleans, Objects, Arrays, and more.
+Using functions or class instances may not be serializable across processes, such as is the case with some webpack plugins.
+If you need to provide these to fork middleware configuration, see the section on serialization workarounds below._

 ## Quickstart

 After installing Neutrino, your other build middleware, and the fork middleware, open your `.neutrinorc.js` file.